-The Continental currency was a paper currency issued by the Continental Congress to finance the revolution.
+The Continental Congress issued a paper currency they call Continental Currency to finance the revolution.
 This currency quickly lost its face value due to insufficient support and the surge of counterfeit currency.

 Silver Coins (1792-1863)

-Silver coins were minted because of the Coinage Act of 1792, giving the US Mint the authority to mint silver coins.
+The Coinage Act of 1792 mandated the minting of silver coins, giving the US Mint the authority to mint silver coins.
 The silver coins minted during this period were typically 90% silver and 10% copper.